-I’ve always had mental health challenges.
+I’ve always struggled with my mental health.
+If you, too, live with a mental illness, this might be a feeling you know very well.
 And when life throws you a curveball – like, say, the coronavirus – things can get even harder.

-Thankfully, my experience of living with bipolar disorder and the whirlwind of extreme emotions that goes with it has taught me a thing or two about ways to stay mentally healthy.
-Here are some of my tips for how to maintain mental wellbeing.
+Thankfully, my experience of living with bipolar disorder and the whirlwind of extreme emotions that goes with it has taught me a thing or two about coping with situations I can’t control.

 Set small, achievable goals

 I’m a doer.
 When I can’t be productive and kick goals, I feel restless, which feeds my depression.
 It doesn’t help that I'm prone to mania and have periods of high energy where I want to do everything, right now.
 No one expects me to be my best self during a pandemic.

 Whenever I feel overwhelmed, I write myself a to-do list.
 I include everything that’s playing on my mind and then break it down into small, achievable goals.
 It can be as simple as saying: Okay, today I’m going to clean out one drawer.
 Today, I’ll read a chapter of my library book.

 I just remember that my wellbeing has to come first.
 If it’s all feeling too much, I give myself permission to do nothing from time to time.
 Not every day has to be productive.